Unity-Technologies/unity-cache-server/README.md

 ## Server Setup

-Download and install the latest LTS version of Node.js from the [Node.JS website](https://nodejs.org/en/download/).
+Download and install LTS version 8.10.0 of Node.js from the [Node.JS website](https://nodejs.org/en/download/).

 #### Install from npm registry